the-scouts/por/sphinx_source/chapter-15.rst

 \* Note that the inclusion of Scout Network Members at Area (Wales), County (England and Northern Ireland) and Region (Scotland) is to deal with exceptions where provision of Scout Network is provided at a level other than the District.

-Note: Where issues of Safeguarding are involved see also :rule:`2.4(q)`
+Note: Where issues of Safeguarding are involved see also :rule:`2!Safeguarding of young people and adults at risk!(q)`

 d.
 During a suspension under this Rule, any Appointment Certificate and Appointment Card must be surrendered to the suspending authority on request.